cardstack/boxel/docs/card-rendering.md

 - Isolated format renders a card as a root component.
 - Embedded format is useful when a card is embedded within another card.
 - Edit format is used when the user wants to update the value of the card.
-- Atom format is used to render the smallest format of a card or a field, using the `title` field.
+- Atom format is used to render the smallest format of a card or a field, using the computed `title` field.
 Nested `linksToMany` and nested `containsMany` fields use this format.

 ## Field

 A card object can serve as a field within another card object.
 To establish a card as a field for another card, you can use the @field decorator and specify one of the following field types: `contains`, `containsMany`, `linksTo`, or `linksToMany`.
 The main difference between a contained field and a linked field is that a linked field refers to another card instance in the realm, whereas a contained field creates a new card instance within the root component of the original card.
 In other words, a linked field has an identity to refer to, while a contained field doesn't.
 In edit mode, a contained field will provide inputs for updating its value, while a linked field will provide a modal to search for an existing card instance.

+## Field Rendering

+A field component can optionally take in a `format` argument, as described in the "Format" section above.
+If no `format` argument is provided, the field format will be determined based on the card's format.
+For example, an `isolated` card will have `embedded` fields by default.
+An `edit` card will have `edit` fields.
+Computed fields can not be edited and will always render in `embedded` format.

 ## Rendering process